Martin Luther King Memorial, Washington D.C. © 2016 Robert R. Gerlits, All Rights Reserved.

 Today's financial elite continue to expolit legacy systems to concencentrate wealth and power in a small percentage of the population.
 Our goals in 2019 are vastly different than the goals of the Founders and today's ruling, plutocratic elite.
 The 2 Party Cartel controls a giant industry called Government.
 They have kept in place goverrnment and electoral systems designed to exclude competition.
 Until we remedy the slavers' product, their government structures and electoral systems, we're stuck with their legacy, archaic values.
 We will have concentrated power and wealth until such time when government and electoral systems are designed to reflect the full diverse spectrum of voter intent and interests.

 3) Remedies: Inclusive, group decision making is better than exclusive, autocratic decision making.
 Dispersed power is better than concentrated power.
 The majority of OECD countries use Proportional Representaion (PR).
-PR governing systems and voting methods designed to disperse power and include nearly eveyone can serve as proven models for remedying persistent issues.
+Pro Rep governing systems and voting methods designed to disperse power and include nearly eveyone, can serve as proven models for remedying persistent issues.

 4) Attention: Educating candidates and voters, we can introduce these solutions to the public, with the goal of widespread adoption.